 How Much Dietary Protein You Need

 To enjoy dietary protein benefits maximum, you need from 0.8 to 1.8 gm of protein per kilogram of body weight.
-It translates to 56 to 126 grams daily for a sedentary person weighing 70 to 90 kilograms on the average.
+It changes to 56 to 126 grams daily for a person weighing 70 to 90 kilograms on the average.

 What Dietary Proteins Are Made Of